storageos/storageos.github.io/_docs/reference/cli/node.md

 Removes a StorageOS node from the cluster.
 It will only succeed if the node is `Offline`.
-All data in that node will be lost, hence it is recommended to drain the node before decomissioning it.
+All data in that node will be lost, hence it is recommended to drain the node before decommissioning it.

 ```bash
 $ storageos node delete storageos-1